cistercians/lambic/documentation/FACTION_AI_SYSTEM.md

   this.buildingService = new BuildingService(house);   // Building queries (cached)
   this.militaryManager = new MilitaryManager(house, this); // Military operations
   this.goalExecutor = new GoalExecutor(house, this);    // Goal execution
+  this.logger = new FactionAILogger(house);            // Logging and reporting
+  this.productionMonitor = new ProductionMonitor(this); // Production monitoring
+  this.resourceBalanceAnalyzer = new ResourceBalanceAnalyzer(this.buildingService); // Resource balance analysis
+  this.combatRecorder = new CombatRecorder(house, this); // Combat event tracking
   this.currentGoalChain = null;                        // Active goal chain (persists)
   this.lastEvaluatedDay = 0;                           // Prevent duplicate evaluations